kieferyap/learn-by-example/web-development/front-end/vue-3/12-routing/README.md

 `history` ([router.ts](./src/router.ts), line 6): Tells the router how to manage routing history, and has two main modes and a memory mode:
 - `createWebHashHistory()`:
   - Uses a hash character (#) before the URL is internally passed
-  - Has a bad impact in SEO.
+  - Has a bad impact on SEO.
   - It is apparently only used in special cases such as legacy browser support or local prototyping with no server-side support.
 - `createWebHistory()`:
   - The **recommended** mode (according to the [docs](https://router.vuejs.org/guide/essentials/history-mode.html))